iqb-berlin/testcenter/README.md

 }
 ```

-- You max create config/system.json by hand.
+- You may create config/system.json by hand.
 Example:
 ```
 {
   "broadcastServiceUriPush": "http://localhost:3000",